Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Applications

 \subsection{Spanner sparsification}

 Let $M_X = (X,\delta_X)$ be an arbitrary $n$-point metric space and let $G_X$ be any \emph{light} $m$-edge spanner for $M_X$.
-As before, we assume $H_k$ is the spanner for $M_X$ and we use the data structure $\mathcal{D}_x$ for $H_k$ provided by~\Cref{thm:oracle}.
+Let $k\ge 2$ be an integer and let $H_k$ be a $k$-hop spanner for $M_X$ and $\mathcal{D}_x$ data structure for $H_k$ provided by~\Cref{thm:oracle}.
 Our goal is to transform $G$ into a sparse spanner for $M_X$, without increasing the stretch and weight by much.